La Colombe Coffee Roasters

 La Colombe Coffee Roasters (originally La Colombe Torrefaction) is an American coffee roaster and retailer headquartered in Philadelphia.
-Founded in 1994, the company has cafés in locations including Philadelphia, New York City, Chicago, Boston, and Washington, D.C.
+Founded in 1994, the company has cafés in locations including Philadelphia, New York City, Chicago, Austin, Los Angeles, San Diego, and Washington, D.C.
 In 2023, it was acquired by Chobani for $900 million.

 La Colombe is representative of third-wave coffee.
 Its recognition includes a BevNet award for "Rising Star" in 2017.